-Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists) and heart rhythm conditions (electrophysiologists) work with doctors trained in other areas to provide your ventricular tachycardia treatment.
+Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists) and heart rhythm conditions (electrophysiologists) have extensive experience in treating ventricular tachycardia and other arrhythmias.

 - Cardiac ablation.
 In cardiac ablation, doctors insert thin, flexible tubes (catheters) through blood vessels in your neck, arm or groin and thread them through your blood vessels to your heart.
-Doctors then apply heat (radiofrequency energy) or extreme cold (cryotherapy) through the catheters to destroy the abnormal heart tissue causing your condition.
+Doctors then apply heat (radiofrequency energy) through the catheters to destroy the abnormal heart tissue causing your condition.

 - Pacemakers.
 Doctors may implant a small device (pacemaker) under your skin near your collarbone to help control and monitor your heart rhythm.